ANNSUN-Y-1-2/Snapchat-phish/README.md

 ## Snapchat Phish Codes

-A comprehensive guide to setting up Snapchat Fish.
+A comprehensive guide to setting up Snapchat phish.

 How to Set Up